DaudIbrahim/dsa-js/docs/doc.md

 In a doubly linked list, each node has references to both the next node and the previous node in the sequence.
 This allows for traversal in both forward and backward directions.
 The additional previous pointers provide more flexibility but require extra memory to store.

 ### Circular Linked List

+A circular singly linked list is a linked list where the last node points back to the first node, forming a closed loop.

 In a circular linked list, the tail node's next reference points back to the head, forming a loop.
 This means there is no end or null reference, and the list can be traversed indefinitely.
 Circular linked lists are useful in scenarios where cyclic behavior or continuous looping is required.